ibexa/documentation-developer/docs/content_management/content_api/browsing_content.md

 `getComparisonResult` returns a `ComparisonResult` object, which depends on the field type being compared.
 In the example of a Text Line (ezstring) field, it's an array of `StringDiff` objects.

-Each diff contains a section of the field to compare (e.g. a part of a text line) and its status, which can be "unchanged", "added" or "removed".
+Each diff contains a section of the field to compare (for example, a part of a text line) and its status, which can be "unchanged", "added" or "removed".